 Residents Maintain Autonomy

-In Attala County Nursing Center, 18.95% Percentage of Patients
+In Attala County Nursing Center, 18.35% of Patients

-This metric measures the percentage of long-term stay residents that needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
+Measures the percentage of long-term stay residents that required more assistance with activities of daily living over time.
+ADL's include activities such as dressing and taking a bath.

 Ability to Keep Residents Mobile

-In Attala County Nursing Center, 20.82% Percentage of Residents
+In Attala County Nursing Center, 12.07% of Residents

-This is the percentage of residents who remained mobile levels over time.
-Optimizing mobility can be a good sign for residents' health.
+This indicates the percentage of patients who were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' well-being.

-This indicates the number of hospitalizations per thousand days of care.
-There is a correlation between avoiding hospitalizations and the quality of long-term care.
+This is the number of hospitalizations per thousand days of patient care.
+There is usually a correlation between keeping patients out of the hospital and the quality of nursing home care.

 Short-term Care: Rehospitalizations

-In Attala County Nursing Center, 20.82 Percentage of Residents Rehospitalized
+In Attala County Nursing Center, 12.07% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Attala County Nursing Center, 13.63 Percentage of Patients
+In Attala County Nursing Center, 26.83% of Patients

-This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the emergency room and the quality of short-term care.
+This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+There is usually a correlation between reduced emergency room visits and the quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Attala County Nursing Center, 69.18% Percentage of Resident
+In Attala County Nursing Center, 80.51% of Resident

-This is a measure of the percent of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts would argue this is a measure of rehabilitation services.
+This indicates the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.

 - Baptist Medical Center-AttalaCritical Access Hospitals 0.67 miles away220 Hwy 12 West Kosciusko Mississippi 39090Voluntary non-profit - Other(662) 289-4311